kevinfarrugia/react-recipes/README.md

 It doesn't touch libraries you sometimes find in the same sentence with React, such as [Redux](https://redux.js.org), because you can built lots of things [without it](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367).

+It also doesn't cover React style (naming, indentation, et cetera).
+If that is your thing, feel free to peruse the [Airbnb React/JSX Style Guide](https://github.com/airbnb/javascript/tree/master/react).

 ## Table of contents

 ### Component basics